tuvalutorture/SIMAS/README.md

 #### - not
 * negation logical operator
-* OPERAND 1: name of the variable to be negated
+* OPERAND 1: name of the variable to be negated (must be a bool)

 #### - or
 * performs logical operation OR on OPERAND 2 and 3; the value will be assigned to OPERAND 2, if it is a variable name